-As the author of Fallen Giant: The Amazing Story of Hank Greenberg and the History of AIG, Ron Shelp is perhaps the leading expert on "the company America loves to hate."
+The author of Fallen Giant: The Amazing Story of Hank Greenberg and the History of AIG, Ron Shelp is one of the leading experts on "the company America loves to hate."
 Over the past several years, he has spoken to business groups throughout the U.S. and Europe about AIG's role in the global financial meltdown and the subsequent twists and turns that have kept the company in the headlines.
 Shelp's media appearances have included CNN, BBC, CNBC, Fox, NPR, and other news outlets.
 His March 4th Op-Ed in the Asian Wall Street Journal was the most emailed article on the site.

 For 12 years Shelp held a number of senior positions at AIG reporting directly to the company's legendary CEO, Hank Greenberg.
 He became worldwide head of government relations, led AIG's corporate communications and advertising, and eventually evolved into a global troubleshooter dealing with issues ranging from AIG's re-entry into China to the Iranian revolution in 1979 to nationalization in India.
 He served on the board of American International Underwriters Corporation (AIUC) and other AIG subsidiary boards.